Judge rules Donald Trump defrauded banks, insurers while building real estate empire

 The lawsuit accused Trump and his company of routinely inflating the value of assets like skyscrapers, golf courses and his Mar-a-Lago estate in Florida, padding his bottom line by billions.

-Among the allegations were that Trump claimed his Trump Tower apartment in Manhattan — a three-story penthouse replete with gold-plated fixtures — was nearly three times its actual size and valued the property at $327 million.
-No apartment in New York City has ever sold for close to that amount, James said.
+Engoron found that Trump consistently overvalued Mar-a-Lago on his financial statements between 2014 and 2021, inflating its value on one statement by 2,300%, and rebuked him for lying about the size of his Trump Tower apartment in Manhattan.
+Trump claimed the three-story penthouse was nearly three times its actual size, valuing the property at $327 million.

-Trump valued Mar-a-Lago as high as $739 million — more than 10 times a more reasonable estimate of its worth.
-Trump’s figure for the private club and residence was based on the idea that the property could be developed for residential use, but deed terms prohibit that, James said.
+“A discrepancy of this order of magnitude, by a real estate developer sizing up his own living space of decades, can only be considered fraud,” Engoron wrote.

-Trump has denied wrongdoing, arguing in sworn testimony for the case that it didn’t matter what he put on his financial statements because they have a disclaimer that says they shouldn’t be trusted.
-He told James at the April deposition, “You don’t have a case and you should drop this case.”
+Trump has denied wrongdoing, arguing in sworn testimony for the case that the values on his financial statements didn’t matter because they have a disclaimer that says they shouldn’t be trusted.
+Trump argued that banks “made a lot of money” from him and didn’t object to the valuations.

-“Do you know the banks were fully paid?
-Do you know the banks made a lot of money?”
-Trump testified.
-“Do you know I don’t believe I ever got even a default notice, and even during COVID, the banks were all paid?
-And yet you’re suing on behalf of banks, I guess.
-It’s crazy.
-The whole case is crazy.”

-Engoron rejected that argument when the defense previously sought to have the case thrown out.

 James’ lawsuit is one of several legal headaches for Trump as he campaigns for a return to the White House in 2024.
 He has been indicted four times in the last six months — accused in Georgia and Washington, D.C., of plotting to overturn his 2020 election loss, in Florida of hoarding classified documents, and in Manhattan of falsifying business records related to hush money paid on his behalf.